 Speaking Spanish Connects You With The World

-Earning More Money: If you know Spanish, consider brushing up your skills to receive a higher-paying job!
+If you know Spanish, consider brushing up your skills to receive a higher-paying job!
 Learning a language has been shown to add between 10–15% to your wage, according to language specialist recruitment agency Euro London.
-Knowing Spanish can even result in a 1.5 percent annual bonus and overall will benefit your career.
+Knowing Spanish can boost your career, even resulting in a 1.5 percent annual bonus.

 Spanish Speakers Forge Connections and Find Opportunities

 Even though English is the lingua franca, speaking with someone in their native tongue will lead to more personal and long-lasting connections.
 If an important Spanish client walks into a business meeting full of native-English speakers, they might feel intimidated and less inclined to express themselves.

 However, if they see that their English-speaking colleagues can also communicate in Spanish (and maybe even share a few colloquialisms) it will help them feel like they are accepted and welcomed with open arms.

 You don’t even have to be completely fluent in Spanish for it to help you connect with clients and colleagues.
 Just knowing a few basic phrases and some cultural references is enough to break the ice and create a more friendly atmosphere.